Lif3line/Myo-MATLAB-Interface/README.md

 ## Intro
 Simple interface demonstration for taking Myo EMG data in near real time and piping to MATLAB; script shows the data on a graph as it comes in along with the Mean Absolute Value Feature.

-Distributed under GNU GPL v3.0.
+* Distributed under a modified MIT Licence

-Only works on Windows.
+	* For academic works please reference with the following key information: "A, Hartwell (2016) Myo-MATLAB Interface"

+* Requires Windows (OS based high res timestamps).

+* Build using Myo SDK 0.9 and Myo Connect 1.01

 ----
 ## Usage
 1. Get Myo Connect and ensure running correctly
 2. Run realTimeFeatureExtractOptimised.m

 ----